antvis/G6/docs/manual/middle/elements/edges/polyline.en.md

 ### labelCfg
-`labelCfg` is an object which is the same as the common attribute of edge.
-Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge).
+`labelCfg` is an object which is the same as the [Common Edge Label Properties](/en/docs/manual/middle/elements/edges/defaultEdge/#label-and-labelcfg).
 Base on the code in [style](#style) section, we add `labelCfg` to `defaultEdge`.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*HT4OTobglpoAAAAAAAAAAABkARQnAQ' width=150/>
 ```javascript